Simington #451C Square-Chisel Chain Grinder

 The Simington #451C Features:

 The information presented here is intended to make you an informed buyer.
 The comparisons made to more expensive grinders help you understand the differences and are not intended to discourage your purchase of a Simington grinder.
 This is a good machine.
-Hundreds of owners are completely satisfied with its performance and the performance of the chains it sharpens.
+Hundreds of owners are completely satisfied with it and the performance of the chains it sharpens.

 The Simington 451C is a good square-chisel grinder and offers excellent value.
 If you are looking for a new square-chisel grinder, this is it.
 It is the only new square-chisel grinder currently on the market.